lolS7/pySnakeGame/README.md

 # pySnakeGame
 A classic Snake game.
-Only for real bros, thanks in advance.
+Only for real ones, thanks in advance.